Alaska salmon fishery: Federal management to State management

 Alaska changed from federal management of its fisheries to state management in 1959.
 Alaska's constitution has an article regarding the management and utilization of the state's natural resources.
 Article VIII, Section 4 states: “Fish, forests, wildlife, grasslands, and all other replenishable resources belonging to the State shall be utilized, developed, and maintained on the sustained yield principle, subject to preferences among beneficial uses.”
 The Alaska Department of Fish and Game was formed when Alaska became a state.
 While the Alaska Department of Fish and Game was formed with a strong conservation mandate to manage salmon fisheries for sustained yield, the Alaska Board of Fisheries, on the other hand, was given the responsibility for allocating that yield of salmon to users.
 The clear separation of primary conservation authority from allocation authority is one of the strengths of the Alaskan fishery management system.

 The dominant goal is the harvest policy known as “fixed escapement,” or ensuring that sufficient numbers of adult spawning salmon escape capture in the fishery and are allowed to spawn in the rivers, thus maintaining the long-term health of the stocks.
 Salmon managers open and close fisheries on a daily basis to ensure that adequate spawning escapements are achieved.
-When run failures occur, managers close fisheries to provide for predetermined escapement needs and therefore ensuring long-term sustainable yields.
+When run failures occur, managers close fisheries to provide for predetermined escapement needs and therefore ensure long-term sustainable yields.
 When run strength is strong, managers liberalize harvest regulations to utilize surpluses.
 Alaska's focused emphasis on in-season management by local biologists with delegated regulatory authority to ensure sustained yields is a key ingredient to successful salmon management.